Sponge Cake: Preheat

 or until golden brown, firm to the touch, and a toothpick inserted into the center

 comes out clean.
 Immediately invert the cake onto a wire rack to cool.

 When the cake has cooled completely remove from the pan.

-Using a large serrated knife, cut the sponge into three equal layers.
+Using a sharp knife, cut the sponge into three equal layers.

 can make the cake a few days in advance.
 Just wrap the cake in plastic wrap,

-place it back into the bowl, and refrigerate until ready to continue the
+place it back into the bowl, and refrigerate until ready to assemble the

 a small measuring cup combine the orange juice and Grand Marnier.
 Add sugar to